Wanna know how to keep you sane, and stay “same sane” with twins?

 3. KEEP YOU MIND BUSY AND RELAXED, ONE AT A TIME

 Once and again I think how can I be useful and productive, the brain needs to work, and rest too, otherwise, it’s messing up.
-And some point we’ll wonder why we have mental behavior issues.
+At some point, we’ll wonder why we have mental behavior issues.
 Well, this is a good theory.

 The bad thing is we find it hard to rest.
 We don’t know how to rest, mentally.
 Just totally clear the mind from any thought.
 Think of nothing, doing nothing.
 And this, for at least 5-10 minutes per day, in time with good practice, time may increase.
 It may seem simple but is so damn difficult, I’ve tried a few times and I screwed up.
 This is something that can be learned with good techniques.